ChrisWiegman/chriswiegman.com/content/posts/2014-08-04-nams-some-thoughts-on-a-new-experience.md

 It’s no secret that the last couple of years I’ve been something of a <a title="WordCamp Central" href="http://wordcamp.org" target="_blank" rel="noopener noreferrer">WordCamp</a> addict.
 I’ve attended about a dozen since the beginning of 2013 and I’ve even had the privilege of [speaking][1] at a few (with a few more coming up).
 WordCamps are wonderful but it is weekends like this that remind me that not only are their other shows out there but there are other shows that can, even for a WordPress developer, be just as important (if not more so) than any WordCamp I’ve attended.
 For the last year or two Regina Smola of <a title="WPSecurityLock" href="http://wpsecuritylock.com" target="_blank" rel="noopener noreferrer">WPSecurityLock</a> has been working hard to get me to a conference that, frankly, wouldn’t have otherwise peaked my interest.
 This new conference, a bi-annual marketing workshop known as <a title="MyNAMS" href="http://mynams.com" target="_blank" rel="noopener noreferrer">NAMS</a> (Novice to Advanced Marketing System) in Atlanta, that focuses not on the tools themselves (like <a title="WordPress.org" href="http://wordpress.org" target="_blank" rel="noopener noreferrer">WordPress</a>) but how to leverage those tools towards a much bigger goal.

-I finally attended this weekend as both an instructor and an attendee and not only have I been impressed but I’ve been flat out blown away by what what I was missing and, in many cases, what I had forgotten or simply taken for granted&nbsp;in my own work.
+I finally attended this weekend as both an instructor and an attendee and not only have I been impressed but I’ve been flat out blown away by what what I was missing and, in many cases, what I had forgotten or simply taken for granted in my own work.

 ### Tools Are Meant To Build With